National Astronomical Observatory (Chile): History

-OAN can be traced back to the Gillis Expedition, a project of the United States Naval Observatory.
-Led by James Melville Gilliss, it arrived in Chile in 1849 to observe Mars and Venus from the southern hemisphere so as to improve solar parallax.
+The National Astronomical Observatory of Chile (OAN) can be traced back to the Gillis Expedition, a project of the United States Naval Observatory, led by James Melville Gilliss, who arrived in Chile in 1849 to observe Mars and Venus from the southern hemisphere so as to improve solar parallax.
 Gilliss and his party set up their equipment on Santa Lucia Hill, a small rise in downtown Santiago.
-After completing the project in 1852, Gilliss sold the equipment and the buildings that housed it to the government of Chile, which formed OAN at that time.
+After completing the project in 1852, Gilliss sold the equipment and the buildings which housed it to the Government of Chile, which formed OAN at that time.

 After two years of operating on Santa Lucia Hill, the director of the new observatory, Carlos Guillermo Moesta, noticed that daytime heating of the dark rock of the hill caused the entire landform to move slightly.
 As a result of this discovery Moesta decided it would be best to move the observatory elsewhere.
 A new facility was built in what is now Quinta Normal starting in 1857, and OAN officially moved to the new location in 1862.
 However, it proved to be one of the foggiest locations in the area.
 The building is now home to the Aeronautical Technical School of the Civil Aviation Authority of Chile.

+20th century

-In 1908 President Pedro Montt appointed Friedrich Wilhelm Ristenpart of Germany director of OAN.
+In 1908, President Pedro Montt appointed Friedrich Wilhelm Ristenpart of Germany director of OAN.
 Ristenpart organized another move of the observatory, this time to what is now the suburb of Lo Espejo, south of Santiago.
 Ristenpart died in 1913, and the subsequent director, Alberto Obrecht, completed the move in 1916.
 The buildings in Lo Espejo have been torn down.

 Federico Rutllant became director in 1950, and in 1956 the observatory began a new campus on Cerro Calán under his direction.
 The transfer was completed in 1962.
 Rutllant played an important part in bringing foreigners in to build the big observatories in the Atacama Desert in the 1960s.
 The extensive site research for what would soon become Cerro Tololo Inter-American Observatory and La Silla Observatory was conducted while he was director.

-The Soviet Union also sent astronomers and provided several telescopes to OAN beginning in 1962, but it withdrew after the 1973 Chilean coup d'état.
+In 1963, he resigned his position and the University of Chile, presumably for embezzlement of funds from AURA and other international institutions.